athanasiosem/betterread/README.md

 sites that have all their body layout left-aligned, have small fonts, have no or little line-height or more than 80 characters long sentences.

 # Installation
-At this stage, you can only install the extension from its source.
+At this time, you can only install the extension from its source.
 First of all, [download the extension zip file](https://github.com/athanasiosem/betterread/archive/refs/heads/main.zip).
 After you have downloaded the file, unzip it to a destination of your choice.
 Next, open the "Extensions" page (chrome://extensions/) in the browser and turn on the "Developer mode".
 Click on the "Load unpacked" button and select the directory where you unzipped the extension.
 The betterread extension is now installed.

 # Usage